Wake-up-Freeman/OLD-ODISEO/docs/develop/module-specifications/spec-market.md

 - type: `int64`
 - default: `BlocksPerDay`

-The number of blocks it takes for the ODISEO & Luna pools to naturally "reset" toward equilibrium ($\delta \to 0$) through automated pool replenishing.
+The number of blocks it takes for the ODISEO & ODIS pools to naturally "reset" toward equilibrium ($\delta \to 0$) through automated pool replenishing.

 ### BasePool

 - type: `Dec`
-- default: 250,000 SDR (= 250,000,000,000 µSDR)
+- default: 250,000 GAIA Collections (= 250,000,000,000 µGAIA Collections)

-The initial starting size of both ODISEO and Luna liquidity pools.
+The initial starting size of both ODISEO and ODIS liquidity pools.

 ### MinSpread

 - type: `Dec`
 - default: 0.5%

-The minimum spread charged on ODISEO<>Luna swaps to prevent leaking value from front-running attacks.
+The minimum spread charged on ODISEO<>ODIS swaps to prevent leaking value from front-running attacks.

 ### TobinTax